avine/formation-angular-base/Slides/07_dependency_injection.md

 - Do not hesitate to overload "**mock**" services
 - Powerful mechanism that isolates the element that we want to test
 - Two utilities available:
-  - `TestBed.get (ClassName)`
+  - `TestBed.inject (ClassName)`

     Retrieves the service instance given as parameter
   - `async (fn: Function)`

-    automatically retards the test against asynchronous actions
+    Automatically retards the test against asynchronous actions

     (works thanks to **ZoneJS**)